jlangch/venice/README.md

    (fn1 0))

 =>
-Exception in thread "main" VncException: / by zero
+Exception in thread "http-nio-8080-exec-5" VncException: / by zero
-    at: / (repl: line 5, col 18)
+    at: / (script: line 4, col 19)
-    at: fn3 (repl: line 4, col 18)
+    at: fn3 (script: line 3, col 19)
-    at: fn2 (repl: line 3, col 18)
+    at: fn2 (script: line 2, col 19)
-    at: fn1 (repl: line 2, col 5)
+    at: fn1 (script: line 5, col 5)
+Caused by: java.lang.ArithmeticException: / by zero
 ```